Nevada Registered Agent Rules 2026: $60 Agent Change, $75 Penalty, No PO Boxes

 - Your LLC is a single-state operation without complex compliance needs

-- You want to save $49–$299 per year on agent fees
+- You want to save the roughly $50–$300 per year a commercial agent would cost

 When DIY Doesn't Work